 Hello everyone!
-As the Summer Term gets underway, I am updating the home learning tasks below to keep you going until half term.
-So you can differentiate between what is new and what came before I’ve added the new tasks in green!
-As before, there is no set amount you should be doing each day (or that you should be working everyday) so please do not put pressure on yourselves to “keep up”.
-The class emails are now up and running so if you have any specific issues please do not hesitate to contact me.
-We’re all missing you dearly and hope that everyone is staying safe and healthy in these bizarre and unprecedented times.
+I am once again updating the home learning tasks below to keep you going through the summer term.
+So you can differentiate between what is new and what came before, I’ve added the new tasks in green!
+As before, there is no set amount you should be doing each day so please do not put pressure on yourselves to “keep up”.
+The class emails are up and running so if you have any specific issues please do not hesitate to contact me.
+We’re all missing you dearly and I can’t wait to see you all in July for our afternoon catch up!

 BBC Bitesize Home Learning Daily Lessons

 To help support children with their learning, and to stop them from falling behind, the BBC has launched a set of daily lessons for all children aged from Reception right the way up to secondary school.
 There is a Maths and English lesson launched everyday as well as a History/Geography lesson too.
 Click on the link below to access the website!

 Maths and English Packs